earth3300/ec01-html/README.md

 In addition, it is possible for WordPress to take that article saved using a text editory and then import it into the database.
 Process it and then export the entire page to `index.html` in the same folder.
 In this way, the article will be cached in the appropriate spot.
-That means, even if the site breaks, the article will still be there (saved as valid HTML), and can be viewed --even if WordPress is no longer present.
+That means, even if the site breaks, the article will still be there (saved as valid HTML), and can be viewed;
+even if WordPress is no longer present.
 This, to the author, represents a leap in freedom.

 1. Upload the theme files to the `/{wp-content}/themes/ec01-html` directory.
 2. Activate the theme through the 'Themes' screen in WordPress.